FACTBOX-Reaction to Turkey's military advance into Syria

 European Commission President Jean-Claude Juncker urged Turkey to show restraint and stop its military operation.
 "If the plan involves the creation of a so-called safe zone, don't expect the EU to pay for any of it," he said.

-France's European affairs minister Amelie de Montchalin said France and Britain would call a U.N.
+FRANCE France's European affairs minister Amelie de Montchalin said France and Britain would call a U.N.
 Security Council meeting over the Turkish offensive.
-France, Germany and Britain are finalising a joint statement condemning the advance.
+France, Germany, and Britain are finalizing a joint statement condemning the advance.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)